Evia Lifestyle Center

 Evia Lifestyle Center is a shopping lifestyle center located along Daang Hari Road in Las Piñas, Metro Manila, Philippines.
-It is owned by Vista Land and at is owned and operated by Vista Malls, opened in 2012.
+It was opened in 2012, is owned by Vista Land and is owned and operated by Vista Malls.

 It has a total of 120,000 sqm of retail space and has a number of high-end retail stores including All Day Supermarket, AllHome and a number of fashion brands, including H&M and Uniqlo.
 Evia Lifestyle Center caters to the retail needs of citizens living in Las Piñas, Parañaque, Muntinlupa, Laguna, and Cavite provinces.

 Etymology

 Evia, short for Pontevia, or Bridgeway, is a reference to the location of the heart of Vista Alabang, set on a central bridge point that joins all the parts of Vista Alabang.

 History

 Evia Lifestyle Center was founded in 2012 with the main goal to bring a shopping mall near the Vista community, the company has been aggressively expanding its retail businesses that include AllHome, which is expected to reach 40 stores by year-end; Market Liberty, which offers a platform for local entrepreneurs to expand their businesses; Coffee Project, dubbed as the most Instagrammable coffee shop in the Philippines, and which will soon house bookstores in select branches; Bake My Day; All Toys; All Sports; Kinder City; and All Day Supermarket, which has Paluto and Gastroville.